 However, if you want a dehydrator that is truly suited as a full-purpose product, you are better served looking elsewhere.
 The absence of any type of temperature controls or a timer prevent this from dehydrating herbs without the risk of ruining them.

-Some Other Food Dehydrator for Beginners
+Some of the Other Best Food Dehydrator for Beginners

-Best Food Dehydrator for Beginners Buyers Guide
+Best Food Dehydrator for Beginners – Buying Guide

 Often, factors that you cannot assign a number to play just as or a more important role in the dehydration experience than simplistic numerical values.